JMotechin/LateHomeworks/README.md

 # LateHomeworks
 * Uses Google Classroom API to access all of the teacher's courses
-* Creates an Microsoft Excel sheet with every late homework for a list of specified students
+* Creates a Microsoft Excel sheet with every late homework for a list of specified students

 Instructions
 * Go to https://developers.google.com/classroom/guides/authog and log in to your Google Classroom account